samcurteis/ga-project-1/README.md

 ## Planning

-The first step I took for this project was to create a wireframe of Excalidraw that also included some pseudocode.
+The first step I took for this project was to create a wireframe on Excalidraw that also included some pseudocode.

 <p align='center'>
 <img src='images/p1-wireframe.png' alt='Project 1 wireframe' width='600' align='center'>